laravel/docs/mail.md

 <a name="using-a-global-from-address"></a>
 #### Using A Global `from` Address

-However, if your application uses the same "from" address for all of its emails, it can become cumbersome to call the `from` method in each mailable class you generate.
+However, if your application uses the same "from" address for all of its emails, it can become cumbersome to pass the `from` parameter in each mailable class you generate.
 Instead, you may specify a global "from" address in your `config/mail.php` configuration file.
 This address will be used if no other "from" address is specified within the mailable class:

     'from' => [
         'address' => env('MAIL_FROM_ADDRESS', 'hello@example.com'),